eddie-energy/eddie/aiida/docs/1-running/data-need.md

 - `SET_TRANSMISSION_ENABLED` - enables or disables transmission.
 - `UPDATE_TRANSMISSION_SCHEDULE` - adjusts the transmission schedule (capped at the data-need frequency).
+- `UPDATE_LIMIT_DEFAULTS` - adjusts the default upper and lower production or consumption limits for limit permissions.

 For example, `"allowedPermissionCommands": ["UPDATE_TRANSMISSION_SCHEDULE", "SET_TRANSMISSION_ENABLED"]` allows both commands.
 If the field is empty (the default `[]`), all transmission-controlling commands are rejected.
 The `TERMINATE` command is always accepted, regardless of this field.